codebeaker/IntroToProg-Python-Mod05/README.md

 # IntroToProg-Python-Mod05
-The repo will be used for reviewing homework files
+This repo will be used for reviewing homework files